-Human Rock Paper Scissors is a fun, quick energizer activity that can be used to get everyone moving and laughing.
+Human Rock-Paper-Scissors is a fun, quick energizer activity that can be used to get everyone moving and laughing.
 Many people are familiar with the classic hand game, rock-paper-scissors.
-This game is a variation on the game, but requires people to get on their feet, move, and act as a team, rather than an individual.
+This is a variation of the game, but requires people to get on their feet, move, and act as a team, rather than an individual.

 Running the activity:

-I have learned the Human Rock Paper Scissors from Charles Du.
 This activity is especially fun because it can be modified to many different themes and variations.
-I have heard about the great Canadian variation: Cowboy, Bear and Ninja (ninja kills the cowboy; cowboy kills the bear; bear kills the ninja).
+Have you heard about the great Canadian variation: Cowboy, Bear, and Ninja?
+Ninja kills the cowboy; cowboy kills the bear; bear kills the ninja.

 Remote-team advice: This activity works well for remote teams.
 Share with the participants a remote board with three columns (rock, paper, scissors).
 Select the participants for each round.
 Instruct them to add their play (for instance, a sticky note with their name) under the respective column and submit it after a countdown (“3, 2, 1, SHOOT!”).
 It is more fun if they keep their video on and strike a pose to represent their play.
 Consider doing a tournament (three participants at a time) where the winners go to the semi-finals or finals (depending on the team size).